 Visa and Documentation Guidance

-Students will not need a visa until they transition to on-campus study due to not physically being on campus.
-KU immigration advisors will work with students on necessary immigration documents and visa guidance when making this transition.
+If you are studying fully online from home, you will not need a visa until you transition to on-campus study.
+KU immigration advisors will work with students on necessary immigration documents and visa guidance when making this transition to studying on campus.

 Have questions or concerns about online courses?

 Email us or Set up a call with an International Admissions staff member!

 Want more information regarding COVID-19's effect on KU international enrollment?